How Much Will My Virginia Speeding Ticket Cost Me?

 Then, look below to see the fine attached to the law violated.

-Determining the Court Costs of Your Virginia Speeding Ticket
+Determining the Court Cost of Your Speeding Ticket in Virginia

 You may have to pay court costs for your speeding violation.
 Court costs are separate from the fines associated with a speeding ticket.

-This means that the total cost of your speeding ticket will include court costs on top of the fine.
+This means that the total cost of your speeding ticket in Virginia will include court costs on top of the fine.

 Court costs vary somewhat depending on the jurisdiction.
 However, court costs are often between $61 and $67.